John C. Gray: Early and family life

-Born in Southampton County, Virginia, to the former Elizabeth Grizzie Cowper and her husband James Gray, the eldest surviving son of that Revolutionary War veteran had an sister Elizabeth Grizzie Groves who married her first cousin Wills Cowper of nearby Nansemond County and his younger brother George Gilbert Gustavus married after this man's death but died childless.
+Born in Southampton County, Virginia, to the former Elizabeth Grizzie Cowper and her husband James Gray, the eldest surviving son of that Revolutionary War veteran had a sister Elizabeth Grizzie Groves who married her first cousin Wills Cowper of nearby Nansemond County and his younger brother George Gilbert Gustavus married after this man's death but died childless.
 His paternal Gray ancestors had emigrated to Virginia south of the James River by 1820.
 His grandfather Joseph Gray and his uncle Edwin Gray Sr. had represented the area that became Southampton County in the House of Burgesses.
-That uncle had also represented the county at all Virginia's Revolutionary Conventions as well as led the local Commmittee of Safety, before serving in the Virginia House of Delegates before his death when this man was a boy.
+That uncle had also represented the county at all Virginia's Revolutionary Conventions as well as led the local Committee of Safety, before serving in the Virginia House of Delegates before his death when this man was a boy.
 His son (this boy's cousin) Edwin Gray also represented Southampton County in the House of Delegates, then served seven terms in the U.S. House of Representatives before resigning in 1813 and leaving the area.
 Meanwhile, Gray received an education appropriate to his class.